For use with 4.4.8+

 Recommended for High Scale

-The following deployment is a near replica of what is used for Codecov Enterprise's SaaS offering: codecov.io.
-It is recommended when high availability and high scale are required, and maintainers don't mind taking on the additional burden of kubernetes and terraform.
+The following deployment is a near replica of what is used for Codecov's SaaS offering: codecov.io.
+It is recommended when high availability and high scale are required, and maintainers don't mind taking on the additional burden of Kubernetes and Terraform.

-This Deployment Strategy is recommended for the most demanding of Codecov Enterprise deployments.
-It is managed using Terraform and requires kubernetes.
+This Deployment Strategy is recommended for the most demanding of Codecov Self-Hosted deployments.
+It is managed using Terraform and requires Kubernetes.
 Codecov has provided an terraform configuration files supporting this deployment for all three major cloud providers: Azure, AWS, and Google Cloud Platform.
 Those resources and supporting documentation can be found on GitHub

-There are two main components to consider when determining the performance of the underlying server(s) that will support Codecov Enterprise: Web traffic to the Codecov Enterprise frontend, Report processing demands.
+There are two main components to consider when determining the performance of the underlying server(s) that will support Codecov Self-Hosted: Web traffic to the Codecov Self-Hosted frontend, Report processing demands.

 Since every organization is different, it's impossible to make hard and fast recommendations that will meet every deployment's needs.